-- 3.1 Decisions to alter the Valuation Roll are dependent on the existence or otherwise of a material change of circumstances.
-If a change of circumstance has taken place, the separate question then follows of the impact on value, if any.
-A MCC must have occurred after the entry was made in the Valuation Roll. - 3.2 Changes of circumstance which are of a transient nature are unlikely to be material and therefore do not qualify as a relevant MCC amounting to a change in value.
-The courts have held that while the hypothesis is for an annual value, it must be assumed that there is a reasonable expectation that the lease will continue beyond one year.
-This is particularly relevant for re-fitting, upgrading or modernisation works where the sums spent by both tenants and landlords may be small or indeed run into millions of pounds and it is to be expected that a return on this investment would be sought over the long term. - 3.3 In no case should account be taken of works where the occupier retains full beneficial occupation of the premises for their intended purpose.
+- 2.1.
+Decisions to alter the Valuation Roll are dependent on the existence or otherwise of a material change of circumstances.
+If a change of circumstances has taken place, the separate question then follows of the impact on value, if any.
+A MCC must occur after the entry was made in the Valuation Roll. - 2.2.
+Changes of circumstances which are of a transient nature are unlikely to be material and therefore do not qualify as a relevant MCC amounting to a change in value.
+The courts have held that while the hypothesis is for an annual value, it must be assumed that there is a reasonable expectation that the lease will continue beyond one year1.
+This is very relevant for re-fitting, upgrading or modernisation works where the sums spent by both tenants and landlords may be small or indeed run into millions of pounds and it is to be expected that a return on this investment would be sought over the long term. - 2.3.
+In no case should account be taken of works where the occupier retains full beneficial occupation of the premises for their intended purpose.

-4.0 Considerations
+3. Considerations

-- 4.1 The following information may assist the member of staff in determining the appropriate course of action. - Identify the unit of valuation, remembering that the unit of valuation will often consist of land and buildings. - Identify the type of property and the appropriate valuation approach. - Clarify the reason for any works and their intended purpose, whether planned, ongoing, or stalled. - Confirm the scale and nature, including cost of the actual works, i.e. do they involve changes to the structure or primarily to internal fitting out? - Establish whether the works involve a change of use in terms of the valuation approach. - Establish the length or anticipated length of the project including identifying whether or not there are any reasonably foreseeable delays. - The project plan including timetable/schedule of works/Gantt chart should be requested. - Establish the dates that Planning Permission and/or Building Warrant were obtained. - Establish when the work commenced. - Establish if the property, or part of the property, will be occupied throughout the duration of the project, in part or in whole. - Establish if the property is let and if so, if the rent paid or lease agreement has been altered temporarily or until lease end date.
+- 3.1.
+Identify the unit of valuation. - 3.2.
+Identify the type of property and the appropriate valuation approach. - 3.3.
+Clarify the reason for the works and their intended purpose. - 3.4.
+Confirm the scale and nature of the actual works, i.e. do they involve changes to the structure or primarily to internal fitting out? - 3.5.
+Establish whether the works involve a change of use in terms of the valuation approach. - 3.6.
+Establish the length or anticipated length of the project including identifying whether or not there are any reasonably foreseeable delays.
+The project plan including timetable/schedule of works/Gantt chart should be requested. - 3.7.
+Establish the dates that Planning Permission and/or Building Warrant were obtained.